 "Beautiful castle, amazing secret wartime tunnels, fantastic backdrop of countryside meeting the sea.
-Not to mention the incredible events."Visit Dover Castle
+Not to mention the incredible events."Explore Dover Castle

 From medieval fortress to Elizabethan palace, Kenilworth Castle has been at the centre of England's affairs for much of its 900 year history.

-"So much history, and when you walk in the fields around it in the early evening and the sun hits that red stone, it's just beautiful."Visit Kenilworth Castle
+"So much history, and when you walk in the fields around it in the early evening and the sun hits that red stone, it's just beautiful."Explore Kenilworth Castle

 For centuries, this dramatic castle and coastline has fired the imaginations of writers, artists and even the brother of a king.

-"Perfect combination of castle in a breathtaking clifftop location, stunning views of the sea, and beach cove tunnels down below."Visit Tintagel Castle
+"Perfect combination of castle in a breathtaking clifftop location, stunning views of the sea, and beach cove tunnels down below."Explore Tintagel Castle

 With spectacular views over Derbyshire, this Stuart mansion was designed to entertain.
 Its reputation for revelry lives on to this day.

 "Can spend the whole day there.
 Kids love the little castle and ruins.
-A bit of everything there and the jousting is fantastic."Visit Bolsover Castle
+A bit of everything there and the jousting is fantastic."Explore Bolsover Castle

 The most impressive and best-preserved of the Roman 'Saxon Shore' forts, Portchester Castle was originally built in the late 3rd century.

-"Portchester has everything: history, harbour, church, ramparts, views for miles, family friendly events and even cricket in the grounds."Visit Portchester Castle
+"Portchester has everything: history, harbour, church, ramparts, views for miles, family friendly events and even cricket in the grounds."Explore Portchester Castle

 Crowning the hilltop over the River Coquet, this Northumbrian stronghold offers many rooms to explore and spectacular views.

-"The best thing is being allowed to clamber over so much, it lets the imagination go wild!"Visit Warkworth Castle
+"The best thing is being allowed to clamber over so much, it lets the imagination go wild!"Explore Warkworth Castle

 Built on the most magnificent scale, Dunstanburgh Castle stands on a remote headland in Northumberland.

 "Dunstanburgh is my absolute favourite.
 Just something about how isolated it is.
-Beautiful."Visit Dunstanburgh Castle
+Beautiful."Explore Dunstanburgh